firasm/mds_tableau_workshop/tableau_workshop.md

 Make a new worksheet by going to the menu bar under "**Worksheet**" and clicking "**New Worksheet**" (Or command T on a Macbook).

+## Aggregation plots

+This is very similar to how you would make a bar plot with one minor different.

+FILL IN HERE

 ## Making a Time Series

 We are now interested in the number of trees planted and the date they were planted so our two columns of interest are `date_plated` and `tree_id`.